hugodias/nodestrap/README.md

 # NodeStrap

-NodeStrap is a Front-end / Back-end template using AngularJS, Twitter Bootstrap ,MongoDB and NodeJS with authentication system for building NodeJS apps in seconds.
+NodeStrap is a Front-end / Back-end template using AngularJS, Twitter Bootstrap ,MongoDB and NodeJS with authentication system for building and deploy (Heroku ready) NodeJS apps in seconds.

 ## Quick start